alchemy-fr/Phraseanet-Docs/en/Admin/Console.rst

 system:clear-cache
 ******************

-Clear all cach sytems used by Phraseanet.
+Clear all caches systems used by Phraseanet.

 system:mail-check
 *****************